volkovacodes/Block_Codes/README.md

 # Step 2.
 Extract and Convert Main Filings.
 - extract_body_form.R extracts main filing from complete submission files and convert .htm to plain text format if need.
 - I put output into another SQL database.

+# Step 3.
+Extract CUSIP from the Filings.
+- extract_CUSIP.R script returns six and eight digit CUSIP from SEC filings.
+- Output of this part is a CIK-CUSIP map, which could be downloaded in .csv format from my website (www.evolkova.info)